 The default setting for HTTPS data connection is TCP port 443.
 If you change the number of the HTTPS port, then reboot the device or the HTTPS server.
 Thus the change becomes effective.
-To do this, perform the following steps:

 When you make changes to the HTTPS port number, disable the HTTPS server and enable it again in order to make the changes effective.